Coronavirus outbreak: Central government bans sale of liquor, tobacco during extended lockdown

 Coronavirus lockdown: Allow liquor sale; illicit trade burden on exchequer, CIABC to 10 states

-The novel coronavirus causes a fatal respiratory illness to people who tests positive for Covid-19 and spreads primarily through respiratory droplets produced when a person talks, coughs or sneezes.
+The novel coronavirus causes a fatal respiratory illness to people who test positive for Covid-19 and spreads primarily through respiratory droplets produced when a person talks, coughs or sneezes.

 On Tuesday, Prime Minister Narendra Modi took a decision after holding a round of meeting with the Chief Minister and extended the lockdown till May 3.